Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Features

 Given a scene $\xi$, we call ${\cal L}(\xi)$ the set of all possible images that can be generated by that scene up to an uninformative\footnote{For instance, a spatially and temporally independent homoscedastic noise process.} residual:

 We have omitted the additive noise term since, in general, it describes the compound effect of multiple factors that we do not model explicitly, and therefore it is only described in terms of its ensemble properties from which it can be easily sampled.
 The $\simeq$ sign above indicates that the scene image is determined up to the additive residual $n$, which is assumed to be spatially and temporally white, identically distributed with an isotropic density (homoscedastic).
-It is, by definition, uninformative.
+It is, by definition, uninformative.\footnote{If it is not, as previously pointed out, the phenomena that cause violations of these assumptions can be modeled explicitly.}

 Given an image $I$, in general there are infinitely many scenes $\hat \xi$ that could have generated it under {\em some} unknown nuisances, so that